 You will choose your Columba Cornerstone according to the theme you wish to study: Truth and Equity, Justice and Equity, or Earth and Equity.

-In addition to the classroom component, each Cornerstone integrates co-curricular activities such as attending a performance by the Iona College Theatre Program, going on a Midnight Run service experience with Mission and Ministry, or attending an E-Talk with the Hynes Institute.
+In addition to the classroom component, each Cornerstone integrates co-curricular activities such as attending a performance by the Iona University Theatre Program, going on a Midnight Run service experience with Mission and Ministry, or attending an E-Talk with the Hynes Institute.
 You are required to engage in a minimum of two co-curricular activities guided by your professor.